medphysmn/CHROMO-Radiochromic-Film-Dosimetry/README.md

 **WARNING: NO WARRANTY, USE AT OWN RISK.**

 A python based software used to measure radiochromic film dose using an efficient **calibration** and **single scan recalibration** method [1].
-This method [1] is reported and recomended as one of the possible dosimetry methods by the American Association of Physicists in Medicine (AAPM) 2020 Report [2]
+The software aligns with the latest dosimetry methodologies, in particular the American Association of Physicists in Medicine (AAPM) 2020 Report [2].

 If you use or reference this work in a publication or any other medium, please cite it as follows: